 12. Jesus Murphy

-Jesus Murphy is another one of the popular Canadian sayings that is used as an exclamation used to express surprise, frustration, or disbelief.
+Jesus Murphy is another popular Canadian saying used as an exclamation to show astonishment, frustration, or disbelief.
 It's a less offensive alternative to using stronger swear words.
+Don’t worry; this is a safe expletive!
+Just top it with an Irish or British accent when you utter.

 Phrase: Jesus Murphy!
 Have you finished the whole cake?